Nifty Oct futures trade at discount

-Reliance Industries, HCL Tech and HUL were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bajaj Finance and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2020 F&O contracts will expire on 29 October 2020.